NasimiyuWanjala/tools-of-Data-science-assignment/README.md

 # tools-of-Data-science-assignment
-The peer to peer assignement
+The peer to peer assignment